Sohampatel26/Revisiting-ML/README.md

 # Revisiting-ML
-Logs of ML concepts that am gonna revise everyday.
+Logs of ML concepts that am revising each day.

 Day1- Completed Decision Trees adding the notes and codes from scratch and using different libraries